UDAYAGIRICHARAN/imdb_rating/README.md

-# Django Project: CSV Uploader (Dockerized)
+# Django Project:

 This project is a Django application that provides an interface to upload and process CSV files.
-It is containerized using Docker.

 ## Prerequisites